veidenberg/wasabi/README.md

 ##Citation
 To cite Wasabi in publications, please use:
-Veidenberg, A., Medlar, A., and Ari, L. (2015).
-Wasabi: an integrated platform for evolutionary sequence analysis and data visualisation.
+Veidenberg, A., Medlar, A. and Löytynoja, A. (2015) Wasabi: an integrated platform for evolutionary sequence analysis and data visualisation.
 Mol.
 Biol.
 Evol.

 ##Licence
 Wasabi is open-source and licenced under the AGPL licence: [GNU homepage](http://www.gnu.org/licenses/agpl).